 “The most overlooked aspect of A/B testing is learning from your losers.
 In fact, in the optimization programs I’ve run, I make a habit of publishing a ‘failures report’ where I call out some of the biggest losers of the quarter and what we learned from them.”

 Applying the Results

 When the two to four week window closes on the A/B test, it’s time to evaluate the findings and move forward with the changes, if any.
 The test will most likely shed light on one, if not all of the following areas:

 Revenue loss or gain.
+Revenue tracking of the utmost importance.
 Did the test show that the money invested in Pinterest ads has actually generated loss?
+Was that one high-performing Facebook ad a one-off, or can you apply that lesson to other ads?
 That bit of information won’t just help your business save money, but will allow that allocation to be spent more wisely.